 Off the slopes a little early?
 Wine lovers would be well-advised to make a quick trip to Lincoln proper and visit Seven Birches Winery at Riverwalk Resort.
 Sample the best of local reds and whites, and learn a bit about the winemaking process as you sip.
 If you'd rather hard ciders or meads, check out Seven Birches' sister shop, Rhythm Handcrafted Beverages, at the Lincoln Village Shops just across the street.

 But about beer?
 As a local institution for over 20 years, the Woodstock Inn Brewery has seen its fair share of thirsty skiers.
 Take a seat at the lively bar, order some epic pub fare, and take your time trying out the many brews at this mighty fine stop.
 If you're lucky, you just might catch live music on Friday and Saturday nights.
+Just a few doors down, you can also check out Twin Barns Brewing Co.
+North Taproom.
+It's got the cozy, rustic ambience you'd expect from the mountains, plus some of the finest beers from the Lakes Region to sample.

 Get an in-depth take on all things vine-related!
 Sign up for Seven Birches’ “Meet the Winemakers” winery tour (hosted at the Riverwalk Resort) if you'd like to skip the skiing for an afternoon.